GetPageSpeed/nginx-extras-docs/docs/nginx-mod.md

 HPACK patch implements [full HPACK](https://blog.cloudflare.com/hpack-the-silent-killer-feature-of-http-2/) in NGINX.
 In short, this allows for compressing HTTP headers

-## What is the `CONNECT` patch
+## What is the `CONNECT` method support

-This patch allows `CONNECT` request method.
-To configure your NGINX to handle such requests, install the supplementary module:

-    sudo yum -y install nginx-mod-module-proxy-connect

-Documentation of this module [can be found here](https://github.com/dvershinin/ngx_http_proxy_connect_module).
+NGINX-MOD provides support for the `CONNECT` method request.
+This method is mainly used to tunnel SSL requests through proxy servers.

+To enable and configure, please refer to the [`proxy_connect` directives](https://github.com/dvershinin/ngx_http_proxy_connect_module?tab=readme-ov-file#directive).

 ## Configuration Directives of NGINX-MOD